Last Updated on June 28, 2022

-It is better to spray paint your furniture than using painting with traditionally with a brush.
-This is especially if you want to save time while getting a quality work.
+It is better to spray paint your furniture than using paint traditionally with a brush.
+This is especially if you want to save time while getting quality work.
 It is possible to complete the spraying of your furniture within 10 minutes, even when you are not an expert.

 An expert using a brush, will, however, require more time since he will be using brush strokes to do multiple coats.
 Here are simple steps to follow to spray paint your furniture perfectly.

 First, you need to stock up on everything you need.
 Stocking up will mean having a list of what you need and getting them from the market, except for those you already have.

 Depending on the type of furniture you want to paint, you will need a sealer, spray paint, primer, sandpaper, and mask.
 You should buy high-quality paint for the best results.
 You should also consider the option you want to use for your finish.
 It is recommended to opt for gloss or satin finishes for the best results.